hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

   And I expect the number of notes in list to be 1
 {% endhighlight %}

+There's little bit of logic here.
+The create button is only enabled if there's some text in the title field, otherwise it will be disabled.

 The implementation:

 {% highlight swift %}